In database operations, high or uneven CPU usage is very common. This scenario can be caused by the following two main factors:

 Check the suspicious threads in the OBServer node.

-If the CPU usage of the observer process is high, you can run the following command to view the thread status:
+If the observer process occupies a high CPU, you can run the following command to view the threads of the observer process:

-Determine whether the average number of active sessions (
+Determine whether the average active sessions (

-Average Active Sessions) of the tenant is higher than the tenant'sCPU cores * 4(estimated astenant allocated CPU cores * 4):If the
+Average Active Sessions) of a tenant is higher than theCPU cores * 4of the tenant (estimated based on theCPU cores allocated to the tenant * 4):If the

 If the

-Avg Active Sessionsof the foreground sessions is high, it indicates that the load of the current tenant is concentrated in the foreground sessions.If the
+Avg Active Sessionsof the foreground sessions is high, it indicates that the load of the tenant is concentrated in the foreground sessions.If the

-Avg Active Sessionsof the background sessions is high, it indicates that the load of the current tenant is concentrated in the background sessions.
+Avg Active Sessionsof the background sessions is high, it indicates that the load of the tenant is concentrated in the background sessions.

 Locate the hot node.